DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Difficulty Range (DR) is the range around the TC the player might hope to draw, like the circles around the bullseye.

-Once the DR has been announced, players must make this check.
+Once the DR has been announced, players must make the check.
 Players may consult with their GM to determine if another Attribute or Skill may be used instead.
 A player will draw one or more cards.
 Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they have successfully fallen